Here are the students who have collaborated with me in my lab.

 Anthony Dein earned his B.S. in Psychology in 2019.
 Dein began working on a project aimed at understanding the conditions under which humans are curious.
 He then completed his Bachelor’s Essay on a project examining the long-term consequences of flashbulb memories.

 Anthony presented his research at the North Carolina Cognition Conference, and his poster won third place!
 He also gave a talk about his Bachelor’s Essay research at SARD.
 After graduation Anthony presented his work at SARMAC.
 He co-authored a manuscript that was published in Applied Cognitive Psychology in the

 Celia Whisman graduated with a B.S. in Psychology and was accepted into a graduate program at Applachian State University.
 Her work at CofC focused on neurodiversity in the workplace.
 Celia presented a poster at the 2019 North Carolina Cognition conference, and presented her Bachelor’s Essay research project at SARD.

 Holly Fleiscmann graduated in 2019, after majoring in psychology and minoring in crime, law, and society.
 Her work in Dr. May’s lab was focused primarily on our flashbulb memory project, but she has also assisted with projects on curiosity and neurodiversity.
 In addition to her work in Dr. May’s lab, Holly also completed a research project through the Bremen, Germany Independent Study program at the College of Charleston.
 Check out the poster she presented at SARD.
 Outside of the lab, she served as an intern for a forensic psychiatrist at MUSC, and enjoys traveling to exotic new places.
 Her favorite stops thus far include Europe, SE Asia, Australia, and Africa.
-Holly is currently working as a research assistant and plans to earn her PhD in cognitive psychology.
-Check out the poster she presented at SARD.
+Holly is back in the states, and was recently accepted to a clinical PhD program at the University of Georgia.